igor-chinen/igor-chinen/README.md

 # Hi there, I'm Igor!

-I am a undergraduate student in Statistics in Universidade de São Paulo, Brazil.
+I am a undergraduate student in Statistics at the Universidade de São Paulo, Brazil.
 I am a passionate Data Scientist with experience in extracting valuable insights from data and developing models to solve a broad range of problems.

 My expertise lies in machine learning, statistical analysis and data visualization.